-Objec tive Control Control Objec O1.
-To ensure development: a. has a layout, scale and design that is appropriate to the preferred character of the area b. provides a high quality of design c. minimises the impact of standalone office & business buildings on the surrounding area d. provides visual relief and shade to the large amounts of ground and building surfacing e. creates a pleasant "human" environment within and external to the site.
-C1.
-Building expression through façade modulation, roof silhouette and the use of a variety of contemporary materials and finishes is required to achieve buildings that are of architectural merit, innovation, variety and attractiveness.
-There is to be a balance between the solid walls and openings and between horizontal and vertical planes.
-A Schedule of Finishes is required for new buildings and any additions to existing buildings, such as additional floors.
+Object ive Control 01. a. b. a. has a layout, scale and design that is appropriate to the preferred character of the area b. provides a high quality of design c. minimises the impact of C1.
+Building expression through façade modulation, roof silhouette and the use of a variety of contemporary materials and finishes is required to achieve buildings that are of architectural merit, innovation, variety and attractiveness. d. standalone office & business buildings on the surrounding area provides visual relief and shade to the large amounts of ground and C2.
+There is to be a balance between the solid walls and openings and between horizontal and vertical planes. e. building surfacing creates a pleasant "human" environment within and external C3.
+A Schedule of Finishes is required for new buildings and any additions to existing buildings, such as additional floors. to the site.
+C4.
 Buildings are to have a clearly delineated entranceway to address its main frontage.
+C5.
 Buildings on corner allotments shall include an accentuated form on the corner.
-Minor modulation in the height of buildings C7. is required to reduce visual bulk and scale.
+C6.
+Minor modulation in the height of buildings is required to reduce visual bulk and scale.
+C7.
 New buildings must consider and respond to the predominant and characteristic height of buildings within the Centre; and consider the topography and shape of the site.
 C8.
-The maximum number of storeys must not exceed the maximum number of storeys identified for specific centres in 7 Specific Places , if applicable.
+The maximum number of storeys must not exceed the maximum number of storeys identified for specific centres in Part 7 Specific Places, if applicable.
 C9.
 Buildings must have a consistent street wall height and provide a continuous street frontage and awning height along the street frontage where appropriate.
 C10.
 Blank walls are to be avoided adjoining principal streets and the public domain.
 If they are unavoidable amelioration measures such as artwork or landscaping is required

-Objective Control to enhance the visual amenity and reduce vandalism. ;
+Object bjective Control to enhance the visual amenity and reduce vandalism.